Skip to content

 That is not a glamorous insight, but it is a useful one.

-A practice is only valuable in relation to your alternatives
+A dental practice is only valuable in relation to your alternatives

 Value is not only intrinsic.
 It is also comparative.

-A practice can be fairly priced in the abstract and still be the wrong buy.
+A dental practice can be fairly priced in the abstract and still be wrong for the buyer.

 That is because buyers are not comparing an office only to its asking price.
 They should also compare it to their alternatives: another acquisition, a smaller but cleaner practice, waiting for a better fit, a de novo startup, buying in another market, or buying a lower-revenue office with stronger systems.